OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 They will show up in the admin interface, with their id in _italic_.
 ![Admin Web UI](./dynamic.png "Admin GUI")
 Notice the line that says `skeleton`.

+Among the forwarders available in this project some are to be dynamically loaded.
+ - SSD1306Processor
+ - MQTTPublisher (a cool one, for IoT)
+ - etc... list keeps growing.

 ## Open Issues
 - UDP client